Opetushallitus/compleap/README.md

 - Client-side application (`model` directory)
 - Recommendations application (`src` directory)

+## Release notes

+The release notes of the application can be viewed at the [GitHub Releases](https://github.com/Opetushallitus/compleap/releases).

 ## Technologies and development tools

 - JavaScript with ECMAScript 2015 features (programming language for the client app)